reactioncommerce/reaction-docs/developer/core/localization.md

 # Localization
 ## Currency Localization
 Currency formatting is determined by users locale currency.
-The currency formatting is stored in the `Shops.currencies` object, and the configuration data is available in the client as `ReactionCore.Locale`.
+The currency formatting is stored in the `Shops.currencies` object, and the configuration data is available in the client as `Reaction.Locale`.
 There are 2 important objects here:
 * `currency` - contains data about user's currency;
 * `shopCurrency` - contains data about base shop currency.